 Applicants will normally have a track record of high academic achievement, relevant to the discipline being applied to, demonstrated by a first-class or high upper second-class undergraduate Honours degree and/or a Masters degree (or equivalent) and supported by two academic references.
 Applicants without a degree in a related discipline must demonstrate relevant experience and engagement with the subject area.

-If English is not your first language: IELTS 6.5 (including 6.5 in academic writing) or equivalent, however each application will be judged individually.
+If English is not your first language: an Academic IELTS of an average of 6.5 (with a minimum of 7 for writing) is required or equivalent, however each application will be judged individually.

 Preparation for Research